-With summer upon us and most playgrounds reopened, we thought this was a good time to republish this story by Chris Sekirnjak.
+With warm temperatures and many playgrounds reopened, we thought this was a good time to republish this story by Chris Sekirnjak.
 The Denver metro area is home to more than 700 public playgrounds, small and large, old and new, mundane and exciting.
 Finding the very best required visiting each play area, a project I completed in 2018.
 Here are 10 of my favorite ones that stand out from the rest.
 Chances are you have never heard of these parks, but all are all well worth a visit even if you live a few miles away.

 If you’re curious to discover more of greater Denver’s spectacular play areas, get a copy of my guide book Denver Playgrounds & Parks.
 For a review of all 756 playgrounds, download my iPhone app.
 Visit the App Store or get details at the project website, playgroundsdenver.com.
 Happy exploring!